 - All spaces not managed by Nova SBE will comply with specific recommendations from health authorities.
 Please check each individual case if needed (Fitness Hut Carcavelos, MILESTONE Student Living, Restaurants, etc.).

-- Access to Campus must be made through Hovione Atrium or EDP Plaza
+- The access to Campus will be made through the two entrances – Hovione Atrium or EDP Plaza

 CTT Student Hall:

 - For Nova SBE’s students only, for individual study

 - It is highly recommended that all group projects take place online

 - Room for private use – firstname.lastname@example.org

 - Starting this semester, Teaching Assistants will be staying at the CTT Student Hall.
 More than ever, it will be easier to reach out to them in case you have any questions about a course!

 - NEW SCHEDULE